-If you signed up for extra benefits, also called "optional supplemental benefits," then you pay an additional premium each month for these extra benefits.
+If you signed up for extra benefits, also called optional supplemental benefits, then you pay an additional premium each month for these extra benefits.
 See Chapter 4, Section 2.2 for details.
-Blue Shield Select offers one optional supplemental dental PPO plan.
-The monthly premium for the optional supplemental dental PPO plan is \$42.30.
+Blue Shield Select offers an optional supplemental dental PPO plan.
+The monthly premium for the optional supplemental dental PPO plan is \$45.00.